-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

-2. MODBUS_ENERGY
+2. MODBUS\ENERGY

 The Open Modbus TCP/IP driver supports Sequence of Events for energy projects and in addition (also for non energy projects) communication via a TCP/IP gateway with several slaves connected to the same serial bus.